 Hyperparathyroidism is usually diagnosed after blood tests have shown a high level of calcium and a high level of parathyroid hormone.
 Usually, the level of phosphate in your blood is low.

 If you have secondary hyperparathyroidism, your blood calcium level may be low or normal but you will still have a raised parathyroid hormone level.
-If you also have kidney disease, your blood phosphate level can be high because your kidney cannot get rid of (excrete) phosphate in your urine.
+If you also have CKD, your blood phosphate level can be high because your kidney cannot get rid of (excrete) phosphate in your urine.

 Your doctor may have suggested these blood tests because you have one of the complications of hyperparathyroidism, such as kidney stones or pancreatitis.
 They may also have suggested that your blood calcium level be tested for another reason.
 For example, if you have symptoms of low mood, tiredness, constipation or feeling thirsty.
 These may be possible symptoms of a high blood calcium level caused by hyperparathyroidism.
 However, these symptoms can also occur for a number of other reasons.